Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

 Ohio State Schedule Analysis

-- Against the Penn State Lady Lions, a top 50 team in our computer rankings, the Buckeyes registered their signature win of the season on December 10, a 94-84 home victory.
+- Against the Penn State Lady Lions, a top 50 team in our computer rankings, the Buckeyes registered their best win of the season on December 10, a 94-84 home victory.

-- The Buckeyes have tied for the 20th-most Quadrant 1 wins in the nation (one).

-- Ohio State has four wins versus Quadrant 2 opponents, the most in the nation.
+- Ohio State has five wins over Quadrant 2 teams, the most in the country.

-- The Wolverines have tied for the 119th-most Quadrant 3 wins in the country based on the RPI (one).

 Ohio State 2023-24 Best Wins